 Toronto Art Galleries – The Power Plant

 The Power Plant is known for hosting the annual Power Pall, an indulgent party for the city’s art elite.
-It is located at the Harbourfront, which means that it is within reach of the other main tourist attractions and furnished rentals in Toronto.
+It is located at the Harbourfront, which means that it is within reach of the other main tourist attractions and furnished downtown toronto apartments in Toronto.
 The exhibitions here are varied and they are often experimental and conceptual, with an emphasis on modern art by Canadian artists.

 Wil Kucey Gallery